cksystemsteaching/selfie/README.md

 ...
 ```

-Selfie took 59944 RISC-U instructions and 0.19MB memory on mipster instance *S* to print its synopsis.
+Selfie took 59944 RISC-U instructions and 0.19MB memory on mipster instance *U* to print its synopsis.
 We have seen those numbers before.
 But then check this out.
-Mipster instance *H* took 157,685,408 RISC-U instructions and 1.98MB memory to run *S*.
-This means that, on average, *H* executed around 2630 instructions just so that *S* executes a single instruction.
+Mipster instance *H* took 157,685,408 RISC-U instructions and 1.98MB memory to host *U*.
+This means that, on average, *H* executed around 2630 instructions just so that *U* executes a single instruction.
 In other words, mipster takes, at least on this workload, on average around 2630 RISC-U instructions to implement a single RISC-U instruction, and 1.78MB of memory for the whole run.
 Have you noticed how slow the synopsis is actually printed on your console?
 That is because execution is slowed down by a factor of 2630.

 What if we stack even more mipsters onto each other just to see what happens?
 On my laptop, I tried three mipsters as follows: